andreamoro-git/blog/_posts/2023-08-18-how-to-include-LaTeX-in-a-docker-image.md

 For some reason, in my image (based on python:3.9-slim) the dvipng installation needed to be done *after* the TinyTeX installation, otherwise some misterious version conflict would appear.

-My full Dockerfile can be found [here](https://github.com/andreamoro-git/JurySelection-Replication_Package/blob/main/Environment/Dockerfile)
+My full Dockerfile is [here](https://github.com/andreamoro-git/JurySelection-Replication_Package/blob/main/Environment/Dockerfile)